 A common tactic for social media posts involves linking out to a website’s specific landing page.
 This can be a product page.
-This could even be the home page depending on the type of action you would like your followers to take upon seeing your post.
-On Instagram, this can be a bit more challenging because the only place to display a clickable link is inside your bio.
+This could even be the home page.
+It all depends on the type of action you would like your followers to take.
+This action takes place upon seeing your post.
+On Instagram, this can be a bit more challenging.
+This is because the only place to display a clickable link is inside your bio.
 You also have the option to include URLs with your captions.
 Either way, tracking referral traffic from Instagram can be tricky.
-You can also check your social network referral traffic in Google Analytics to see how much traffic Instagram has sent your way, including distinguishing between Instagram and Instagram Stories.
+You can also check your social network referral traffic in Google Analytics.
+This will show you how much traffic Instagram has sent your way.
+This includes distinguishing between Instagram and Instagram Stories.

 Instagram Stories Metrics

 What this metric tells you: How popular and engaging your Instagram Stories are.

 Arguably one of the most essential components to current Instagram marketing strategies involves the use of Stories.
 These are useful in several ways, most notably because they provide another dimension of content for your audience.
 The disappearing nature of photos and videos gives you even more freedom and flexibility than your feed does.
-There are quite a few good metrics to keep tabs when it comes to Instagram Stories such as Story Replies, Story Taps Back and Forward, Story Exists and Impressions, among others.
+There are quite a few good metrics to keep tabs on.
+Particularly when it comes to Instagram Stories.
+For example, Story Replies, Story Taps Back and Forward, Story Exists and Impressions.

 Social media is no longer something that can be ignored.
 Keeping tabs on your performance is crucial as with any marketing strategy.
 With these crucial Instagram metrics in hand, you are ready to begin reporting on progress.
 Remember you need to ask yourself why you need to track your Instagram metrics.
 This will align with your understanding of the results to your efforts.
 Then you can start measuring these efforts with these 7 metrics for Instagram.